Tutorial Examples Knowledge Graph LLM Structured Extraction ~5 min read

 product_taxonomy.collect(id=cocoindex.GeneratedField.UUID, product_id=data["id"], taxonomy=t["name"])

-Collects a relationship, and taxonomy node is created from the relationship.
+This collects a relationship, and a taxonomy node is created from the relationship.

 conn_spec = cocoindex.add_auth_entry(